Here’s Burnell’s story about addiction and recovery…

 “Well, I tried it, and I lost a lot of weight really, really fast.”

 “I was taking things from my family to support my habit,” He said.
 “I was hurtin’ a lot of people.
-I came to Best Drug Rehabilitation broke.”
+I came to rehab broke.”

 As do many people who go through treatment, Burnell went on to relapse on Good Friday of this year.